 It should be noted that law and ethics are inextricably linked but different.
 Ethical principles are founded on maximising benefit and protecting people, particularly more vulnerable people, such as young people with LLTCs, from any risk of harm.
-This does not always run in parallel to the law and staff may find it difficult when their own moral or ethical values are in conflict with the law.
+This does not always run in parallel to the law and staff may find it difficult when their own moral or ethical values do not seem to be supported by the law.